 The Ophthalmological Society of Chinese Taipei (CTOS) organized various activities during the 5th Asia-Pacific Eye Care Week, including a press conference, an interactive eye health exhibit, free eye checks and the release of the annual CTOS survey on national eye health.
 World Sight Day on October 8th coincided with the 5th Asia-Pacific Eye Care Week, which ran from October 5th through October 11th.
 As in previous years, CTOS and its industrial partner Alcon brought together members of industry, government and academia to promote eye health.
 The inclusion of several high-profile health officials drew the support of other organizations, as well as increased media exposure and influence.
 Notable partners this year included the Chinese Taipei Academy of Ophthalmology, the Chinese Taipei Visual Optics and Refraction Association, the Chinese Taipei Society of Cataract and Refractive Surgeons, the Chinese Taipei Agency for the Prevention of Blindness, the Chinese Taipei Care for All Association, Loving Blind Association, Lions International, Orbis, the Chinese Taipei Guide Dog Association and the Chinese Taipei Active Aging Association.
 Representatives from the Ministry of Health and Welfare and Health Promotion Administration also attended.

-In Taiwan and around the world, people’s eyes are regularly under prolonged strain.
+In Chinese Taipei and around the world, people’s eyes are regularly under prolonged strain.
 To combat increasing rates of degenerative eye conditions, the CTOS created the public education message “Busy, Blurry and Blind – The Trifecta of Vision Loss.”
 The results of the new CTOS survey on national eye health trends were released at the World Sight Day press conference.
 This study found that people in Chinese Taipei spend an average of 8.4 hours per day looking at mobile devices and other screens, which is 1.6 times greater than the average time of 5.3 hours reported in 2007.
 In more than half of residents between the ages of 20 and 54, the average time exceeds 9 hours per day.
 Additionally, nearly 40% of those between 45 and 54 years old reported more than 11 hours of screen time each day.
 These statistics are worrying, as overuse of mobile devices is one of the main causes of age-related vision degeneration.
 The increasing popularity of mobile technology, as well as related factors including small screen size and use in poorly lit environments, has severely affected eye health.
 CTOS Chairman Prof. Lin-chung Woung said that prolonged exposure to screens can lead to an increase in cases of premature macular degeneration in young people, putting them at risk for blindness, glaucoma, cataracts and retinal disease.

 Dr. Tsai Ching-yao, Secretary-General of the CTOS, added that, according to a study conducted by the National Health Research Institutes (NHRI) in early 2015, those who are inactive for more than 7 hours are 20% more at risk for developing early-onset cataracts than those who sit less than 3 hours per day.
 The NHRI speculates that this may be due to looking at electronic screens for prolonged periods of time.
 Alarmingly, the CTOS survey showed that most people in Chinese Taipei exceed 7 hours of screen time per day, with 45 to 54 year olds making up the highest proportion (68.7%).
 This age group also has the highest number of cataract cases reported, which puts them at risk for blindness.
 At this rate, one in every two people will become at risk for developing early-onset cataracts.